Sonoran Desert Naturalist >>> Field Guide >>> Spiders, Scorpions and other Arachnids >>> Funnel-web Spider

 Photo © by Mike Plagens

-Image taken in near Mesquite Wash, Four Peaks foothills, Maricopa Co., Arizona.
+Image taken at Mesquite Wash, Four Peaks foothills, Maricopa Co., Arizona.
 2002.

 Agelenidae -- Funnel-Web Spider Family